 The temple faces east and the sun shines through all 15 sanctuary doorways four times a year : During sunrise from 3 to 5 April and 8 to 10 September and sunset from 5 to 7 March and 5 to 7 October.
 Events are being held on these occasions, the biggest one being the Phanom Rung Festival in April.

 Phanom Rung National Park is open daily from 6am to 6pm.
 The admission fee is 100 Baht for foreigners and 20 Baht for Thai people.
-Parking fees of 10 Baht apply for bicycles, 20 Baht for motorcycles and 50 Baht for cars.
+Parking fees of 10 Baht apply for bicycles, 20 Baht for motorbikes and 50 Baht for cars.

 From Buriram town, take a songthaew (20 Baht, 30 minutes, every 30 minutes) on the eastern end of town or a Chantaburi bound bus from the bus station to Ban Ta Pek.
-From there, a motorcycle taxi costs 200 Baht to Phanom Rung.
+From there, a motorbike taxi costs 200 Baht to Phanom Rung.

 Prasat Muang Tam

-Prasat Muang Tam means literally “stone castle of the humble city” and is considered the third most significant Khmer complex in Thailand in terms of size, sophistication of architecture and quality of restoration.
+Prasat Muang Tam literally means “stone castle of the humble city” and is considered the third most significant Khmer complex in Thailand in terms of size, sophistication of architecture and quality of restoration.
 It was constructed during the late 10th and early 11th century under King Jayavarman V with the deities worshiped being Shiva and Vishnu.

 Prasat Muang Tam is located 8km southeast of Phanom Rung.
 It’s open daily from 6am to 6pm and the admission fee is 100 Baht for foreigners and 20 Baht for Thai people.
 Parking is free of charge.